 Over the past 30 years we’ve created simple, low-risk investment strategies that average wage earners can use to build a solid asset base and strong passive income stream to provide a financially secure retirement.
 This is achieved with three unique types of residential property:

 - Dual Occupancy Homes – these generate strong Cashflow Positive returns.

-- Duplexes – these offer the potential to make up to $130,000 Instant Equity.
+- Duplexes – these are usually Cashflow Positive and offer the potential to make up to $130,000 Instant Equity.

-Consider the superior benefits these homes provide compared to traditional houses, units or townhouses:
+Consider the superior benefits these homes provide compared to ordinary houses, units or townhouses:

 - Higher rental yields